Ksamuel92/rpn-calc-cli/README.md

 > 6
 ```

+You can also input 'ac' to clear the stack and 'q' to exit the program.

 Calling calculate with a --showStack flag will show you the stack as you push numbers and evaluations onto it.
 Even if you don't call the flag, the app will let you know if the stack is too short to be evaluated.

-## Contributing to rpn-calculator-cli
+## Contributing to rpn-calc-cli

-To contribute to rpn-calculator-cli, follow these steps:
+To contribute to rpn-calc-cli, follow these steps:

 -   Fork this repository.
 -   Create a branch: git checkout -b <branch_name>.
 -   Make your changes and commit them: git commit -m '<commit_message>'
--   Push to the original branch: git push origin rpn-calculator-cli
+-   Push to the original branch: git push origin rpn-calc-cli
 -   Create the pull request.
 -   Alternatively see the GitHub documentation on creating a pull request.